vasefsta/project-SIGMOD-2013/README.md

 ### Notes:

 - With list_test both ADTLinkedList and ADTEntryList are being checked.
-- EndQuery removes thr query from all entries that this query exists.
+- EndQuery removes the query from all entries that this query exists.
 It does not remove the entry from index.

 ### References